digint/btrbk/doc/FAQ.md

         $volume_rsh mount $volume_path
     done

-Note that the `btrbk config list` command accepts filters (see [btrbk(1)], FILTER STATEMENTS), which means you can e.g. add "group automount" tags in your configuration and dump only the volumes of this group: `btrbk config dump volume automount`.
+Note that the `btrbk list` command accepts filters (see [btrbk(1)], FILTER STATEMENTS), which means you can e.g. add "group automount" tags in your configuration and dump only the volumes of this group:
+`btrbk list volume automount`.

   [btrbk(1)]: http://www.digint.ch/btrbk/doc/btrbk.html